Sudan's Bashir says protesters trying to copy Arab Spring

 Bashir is facing the most sustained challenge since he came to power in a coup in 1989.
 Demonstrators have turned out almost daily across the country to call for an end to his rule.

-Speaking next to his Egyptian counterpart Abdel Fattah al-Sisi, Bashir blamed unnamed “harmful organisations” for working to destabilise the region.
+Speaking next to his Egyptian counterpart Abdel Fattah al-Sisi, Bashir blamed unidentified “harmful organizations” for working to destabilize the region.

 “We do not claim there is no problem, but it is not of the size or dimensions that some of the media portray.”